-The French Quarter Festival in New Orleans has been celebrating 30 years of free music.
-This annual spring event has become one of the most anticipated and best-attended celebrations in the state.
-This year, French Quarter Festival takes place April 11-14, 2019.
+The French Quarter Festival in New Orleans has been celebrating more than 35 years of free music.
+Kicking off with a lively parade, this annual spring event has become one of the most-anticipated and best-attended celebrations in the state.
+This year, French Quarter Festival takes place April 16-19, 2020.

-Billed as the largest free music festival in the South, French Quarter Festival attracts hundreds of thousands of people over three days.
-Some 18 stages in prime locations throughout the French Quarter in recent years have presented as many as 800 musicians representing every genre from traditional and contemporary jazz to R&B and New Orleans funk, from brass bands, folk, gospel and Latin to classical and international music.
+Billed as one of the largest free music festival in the South, the French Quarter Festival attracts hundreds of thousands of people over three days.
+Some 18 stages in prime locations throughout the French Quarter in recent years have presented as many as 800 musicians representing every genre from traditional and contemporary jazz, R&B, New Orleans funk and brass bands to folk, gospel, Latin, classical and international music.

-Naturally, food is a big star here.
-More than 70 food and beverage booths located in Jackson Square, Woldenberg Riverfront Park and the Louisiana State Museum, Old U.S. Mint feature authentic local cuisine from the area’s finest restaurants.
-Some of the oldest and most beloved restaurants include Court of Two Sisters, Antoine's and Tujague's Restaurant.
-Newer arrivals on New Orleans' dining scene include The Big Cheezy, Boucherie and Kingfish.
+Naturally, food is a big star here with more than 70 food and beverage booths located around Jackson Square, Woldenberg Riverfront Park, the Louisiana State Museum and the Old U.S. Mint offering authentic local cuisine from the area’s finest restaurants.
+Some of the city's oldest and most-beloved restaurants include Court of Two Sisters, Antoine's and Tujague's Restaurant, with newer arrivals like The Big Cheezy, Boucherie and Kingfish often participating as well.